squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

     CONNECT www.buy.com:443 HTTP/1.0

 Then Squid opens a TCP connection to the destination host and port, and the *real* request is sent encrypted over this connection.
-Thats the whole point of SSL, that all of the information must be sent encrypted.
+That's the whole point of SSL, that all of the information must be sent encrypted.

 With this client bug, however, Squid receives a request like this: